 Update Your Countertops

 While you’re working on your cabinets, you might as well upgrade your countertops.
 It is also a good idea to fine-tune your countertops as they’re used to a lot of wear and tear.
 Any small square footage you cover, you lower your cost.
 That means you can splurge on expensive material for a reasonable price.
-You can even ask your local stone and Tile Company if they can provide you with a cheaper material or sturdier.
+You can even ask your local stone and tile company if they can provide you with a cheaper material or sturdier.

 Touch up Your Windows